Historical Context and Conservation Efforts

 Significance of Satellite Surveys

 Satellite surveys offer a unique advantage in collecting data from remote and challenging locations, providing critical baseline data on whale abundance and distribution.
 This information is essential for making informed decisions regarding the protection, conservation, and restoration of whale populations.
-The high-resolution imagery from the Pléiades Neo satellites enables the detailed monitoring of whale populations, filling significant knowledge gaps and supporting the development of effective conservation strategies.
+The very-high resolution imagery from the Pléiades Neo satellites enables the detailed monitoring of whale populations, filling significant knowledge gaps and supporting the development of effective conservation strategies.

 Technological Advancements with Pléiades Neo